IIIF/website/source/community/consortium/next_steps.md

 <ol type="a">
 <li>As of Janaury 2018, IIIF-C has 4 9 members and annual receipts of fees of US$490,000; minimum expected revenue 2018 through 2020 will be $1,470,000;</li>
 <li>As of 22 January 2018, there is roughly US$434,000 in the IIIF account at CLIR; four invitations to join IIIF-C as Full & Founding Members are outstanding;</li>
-<li>Proposed expenses to be covered by annual membership fees:</li>
+<li>Proposed expenses to be covered by annual membership fees:
 <ol type="i">
 <li>staff salaries + benefits in aggregate (Managing Director, Technical Coordinator, Community Support and Events Officer proposed January 2018) = US$420,000;</li>
 <li>additional staff expenses (telecommunications, travel & lodging) = US$100,000;</li>